MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/porting-ndis-to-netadapter-cx.md

 }
 ```

-Any component that sends requests to a handle opened on this device interface results in I/O requests being delivered to your device driver.
+When a component sends requests to a handle opened on this device interface, your device driver receives I/O requests.
 You can use [WDF queue objects](../wdf/framework-queue-objects.md) to handle the incoming I/O requests.

 ## Finishing Device Initialization